lakshya076/Galaxy-Collision-Simulator/README.md

 This project is built incrementally following the roadmap:

 - **Foundation & Spatial DB Integration** - Standardized particle representations, memory pooling, and importing stellar catalogs from spatial data sources.
 This was completed in another project first stored as **[Spatial_DB Repository](https://github.com/lakshya076/Spatial_DB)**.
-The full data is stored in the Octree format to optimize Barnes-Hut later.
+Currently instead of loading external data, mathematical models are used to generate two galaxies, the full generated data is stored in the Octree format to optimize Barnes-Hut later.
 - **Initial Conditions Generator** - Mathematical generation of stable galaxies using
   - Miyamoto-Nagai stellar discs
   - Hernquist bulges
   - Dark Matter Halos
 - **Barnes-Hut Gravity Approximation and Leapfrog Integration** - Bottom-up mass aggregation and fast gravitational force calculation using the $\theta = \frac{s}{d}$ approximation.
-- **Master Simulation Loop** - Main temporal integration loop connecting the octree structures with Newtonian physics over time steps ($\Delta t$).
+Then the temporal integrator calculates the updated velocities and positions of each star over time steps ($\Delta t$).
 - **Live OpenGL Graphics Pipeline** - Real-time visualization using GLFW/GLEW with a free-flying WASD camera.
 The `PlaybackStar` memory layout streams directly into OpenGL Vertex Buffer Objects (VBOs) with zero overhead.
 - **Offline Physics Baking** - Decoupling the engine into a background Physics Baker (dumps binary data to SSD) and a GPU Playback Viewer for an adjustable FPS viewing of extremely heavy simulations.
 - **GPU/CUDA Optimization** - CPU based simulation cost around 2 seconds per frame generation.
 CUDA optimizations were made to run the heavy compute directly onto the GPU to reduce this time to ~0.4 seconds per frame generation.